 - Look for a hallmark on the clasp indicating the purity of gold.
 You may need a magnifying glass.

 The clasp of a gold necklace matters a lot because it’s what keeps it secure around your neck.
 There are all different types of clasps out there.
 Some are more functional than others, and some are more for style.
-For tips on how to wear a gold chain and figuring out the right gold chain length, check out our guide.
+For the best men's gold chain styles, check out our guide.